alextran1985/Employee-Payroll/README.md

 Given an employee payroll tracker when I click the "Add employee" button
-I am presented with a series of prompts asking for first name, last name, and salary When I finish adding an employee
+I am presented with a series of prompts asking for first name, last name, and salary.
+When I finish adding an employee
-I am prompted to continue or cancel
+I am prompted to continue or cancel.
 When I choose to continue
-I am prompted to add a new employee
+I am prompted to add a new employee.
 When I choose to cancel
-my employee data is displayed on the page sorted alphabetically by last name, and the console shows computed and aggregated data
+my employee data is displayed on the page sorted alphabetically by last name, and the console shows computed and aggregated data.

 ## Credits